deppen8/documenting-your-code/README.md

 python3 -m pip install -e .
 ```

-This will ensure that any changes we make to the demo package will be automtically available to us in our virtual environment without reinstalling the `randomly` package.
+This will ensure that any changes we make to the demo package will be automatically available to us in our virtual environment without reinstalling the `randomly` package.